 The name to be reserved must not be the same or close to that of other companies.
-Certain names are not allowed and therefore the name reservation guidelines of the Business Development Office in the Ministry of Commerce should be observed.
+Certain names are not allowed and therefore the name reservation guidelines of the Department of Business Development of the Ministry of Commerce should be observed.
 The approved corporate name is valid for 30 days.
-No extension is allowed.

 STEP 2: FILING OF MEMORANDUM OF ASSOCIATION

-A Memorandum of Association to be filed with the Business Development Office must include the name of the company that has been successfully reserved, the province where the company will be located, its business objectives, the capital to be registered, and the names of the seven promoters.
+A Memorandum of Association to be filed with the Department of Business Development must include the name of the company that has been successfully reserved, the province where the company will be located, its business objectives, the capital to be registered and the names and information of the promoters.

 The capital information must include the number of shares and the par value.
 At the formation step, the authorized capital, although partly paid, must all be issued.
 Although there are no minimum capital requirements, the amount of the capital should be respectable enough and adequate for the intended business operation.